AI Assistica

 • User-created content and that of professional producers.

-• Followers, list creating and communal discovery social features.
+• Followers, list creating, and communal discoveryare social features.

-• Several types of content such as books, audiobooks, magazines, academic papers.
+• Several types of content, such as books, audiobooks, magazines, and academic papers.

 Pros: